 This course deals with the theory and practice of highway geometric design, including design controls, horizontal and vertical alignments, intersections, interchanges, and cross sections.
 Driver ability, vehicle performance, and safety are considered.
 Advanced topics such as three-dimensional sight distance, intersection control, safety audits, value engineering, design flexibility, design consistency, and reliability analysis are discussed.
-Unconventional topics such as intelligent transportation systems and roundabouts are also discussed.
+Other topics such as roundabout design and effect of autonomous driving on highway geometric design are also discussed.
 1 Credit